 Dr. Barnett Rattner is an ecotoxicologist.
 He conducts hypothesis-driven laboratory and field investigations, risk assessments and scholarly evaluations on the toxicity of legacy and contemporary pollutants (industrial contaminants, metals, pesticides, petroleum crude oil) to wildlife and the environment.
-His current focus is on exposure and adverse effects of anticoagulant rodenticides, of flame retardants and pharmaceuticals, comparative toxicology, non-target secondary poisoning associated with rodenticides, alternative testing methods, and screening-level risk assessments.
-Dr. Rattner actively represents the DOI as a member of the Interagency Testing Committee of Chemical Safety Improvement Act and the Interagency Coordinating Committee for the Validation of Alternative Methods, and serves as a special consultant to the Fish and Wildlife Service on issues related to nontoxic shot used in hunting.
+His current focus is on exposure and adverse effects of anticoagulant rodenticides, flame retardants and pharmaceuticals, comparative toxicology, non-target secondary poisoning associated with rodenticides, alternative testing methods, and screening-level risk assessments.
+Dr. Rattner actively represents the DOI as a member of the Interagency Coordinating Committee on the Validation of Alternative Methods, and serves as a special consultant to the Fish and Wildlife Service on issues related to nontoxic shot used in hunting.

 - B.S., University of Maryland, 1972 - Zoology

 - M.S., University of Maryland, 1974 - Zoology, Developmental Biology

 - Ph.D., University of Maryland, 1977 - Zoology, Environmental Physiology

 - National Research Council Postdoctoral Associateship, Naval Medical Research Institute, 1978 - Hyperbaric Physiology